Taro the Dragon Boy

 Taro the Dragon Boy (龍の子太郎, Tatsu no ko Tarō) is a 1979 film adaptation of a famous Japanese folk tale, and the novel Taro, the Dragon Boy by Miyoko Matsutani.
 In 1966, Taro, the Son of Dragon with the original Japanese title of "Tatsu, no ko Taro", started as a puppet series on a Japanese television channel.
-In the late 1970s the anime television series Taro the Dragon Boy (original story by Miyoko Matsutani) was shown on Indian national television.
+In the late 1970s the anime television series Taro the Dragon Boy (original story by Miyoko Matsutani) was shown on Doordarshan.

 Plot

 In the distant past of Japan, a lazy and selfish Taro loves to eat and sleep and wrestle with the animals.
 With no direction in his life, a Tengu appears that gives him a special potion.
-With this potion, he gains the strength of a hundred men - but he can only use it when he is helping others.
+With this potion, he gains the strength of a hundred men – but he can only use it when he is helping others.
 After drinking the potion, Taro, day by day, begins to understand what it means to help others, first by fighting Akaoni (Red Oni) to save Aya, a young girl gifted with the flute, then by helping others in his village collect fire wood.

 One night his grandmother tells him of his mother's transformation into a dragon.
 Taro then begins his search for his mother.
 Before his search for his mother starts, Taro again confronts Akaoni after hearing from the animals that Aya was captured by Kurooni (Black Oni).
 After a brief fight, Akaoni agrees to help Taro save Aya from Kurooni.
 After besting Kurooni, Taro finds out he has also saved a village terrorized by Kurooni and Akaoni, the latter bullied into the former's service.

 Taro then aids Akaoni by throwing him into the clouds to serve the thunder god.
 After the village celebrates Taro's deeds, he starts his search.
 He comes upon an old woman and is tricked into service in her rice paddies.
 After a successful harvest year and learning the truth from a giant serpent living in the lake next to the old woman's rice farm, Taro takes the fruits of his labor and gives it to the old woman's former employees and others, leaving her with little.